Emmaus in the 20th -21st centuries

 The current house with battlements is built on the hill above the ruins by the Fathers of Betharram, the chaplains of the Carmel of Bethlehem.

-During World War II, Polish soldiers of the Independent Carpathian Rifle Brigade hold camp at Emmaus and Latrun, see here.
+Polish Independent Carpathian Rifle Brigade holds camp at Emmaus and Latrun, see here.
 A Tegart fort is built on the "hill of the Roman camp" at Latrun.

 After the Israeli War of Independence, Emmaus finds itself in the demilitarized zone between Jordan and Israel.
 A UN representation stays in the house above the ruins.

 The village of ‘Amwas is destroyed in the aftermath of the Six-Days War.

 Dutch Near East Ministry rents the house above the ruins.

 Several archaeological campaigns are undertaken by Israeli researchers Yizhar Hirschfeld and Mordechai Gichon at the territory of Canada Park, el-Aqed hill and the Roman bathhouse at Emmaus (M. Gichon, The Bath-house at Emmaus, BAIAS 1986-1987, see here; Y. Hirschfeld, The Aqueducts of Emmaus-Nicopolis, 2002, see here).

 The house above the ruins is rented by the French Centre for Scientific Research (CNRS).

 The Catholic Community of the Beatitudes rents the house above the ruins.

 The Association Friends of Emmaus-Nicopolis is founded through the initiative of Karl-Heinz and Louisa Fleckenstein, the coordinators of Emmaus excavation project.